 Making Home Cooking Easier

-This month in the Club, we’ve been talking about how to make home cooking easier.
-One of the strategies to do that is to have a back-up plan, a rescue protocol, if you will, for the crazy week that doesn’t go according to plan.
+In the Club, we’ve talked about how to make home cooking easier.
+One of the strategies I share is to have a back-up plan, a rescue protocol, if you will, for the crazy week that doesn’t go according to plan.

 Check out this brief video that unpacks what it is to have a back-up meal plan and how five minutes you spend now could save you a boat load of money and a lot of frustration later.